How to Export Office 365 Mailbox to PST Using 4 Different Ways

 step-12

 Step 15.
 Once, the export process gets finished then you can click on the “Download Results” option.
-Make sure to copy the unique “Export key” as it is required in the “ClickOnce” extension that would start in the coming step.
+Make sure to copy the unique “Export key” as it is required in the “ClickOnce” extension that will start in the coming step.

 step-13